Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-2/03-challenge_exercise.md

 Library construction included DNase treatment (TURBO DNase, ThermoFisher Scientific) and rDNA depletion (QIAseq FastSelect, Qiagen) followed by RNA fragmentation and random priming. cDNA synthesis (NEBNext Ultra II, New England Biolabs) was followed by end repair, 5 phosphorylation and dA-tailing before.
 Libraries were sequenced on a partial lane of Illumina HiSeq 400 with 150bp PE sequencing.
-**Though the data is paired end the pairs of reads have been merged and these files should be treated as unpaired reads.**
+**Though the data is paired end the pairs of reads have been merged.
+When you download datasets from SRA you should always start by opening the fastq file and checking the structure of the data.**

 SRA Accession Number | Experimental condition
 ---|---